Uniformizing complex ODEs and applications: Overview of methods, further results and background material

-The proof of Theorem~B is arguably the best application of our techniques and its main ingredients are going to be described in the sequel.
+The proof of Theorem~B is arguably the most elaborate application of our techniques.
+Let us briefly describe its main ingredients.
 The central difficulty is to guarantee the existence of a ``dicritical singularity'' for $\cald$ in $\Delta_{\infty}$, i.e. a linearizable singularity all of whose eigenvalues belong to $\R_+$.
-The existence of this type of singularity implies in particular that the generic orbit of the vector field $X$ is of type $\C^{\ast}$ in the sense of \cite{suzuki} and several additional properties follow at once.
-To ensure the existence of this singularity is however a subtle question that can be approached as follows.
-First we replace $X$ by its top-degree homogeneous component $X_d$ along with its associated foliation denoted by $\fol$.
-The property of having a dicritical singularity at $\Delta_{\infty}$ is common to $\cald$ and $\fol$ so that it is more convenient to work with a homogeneous vector field.
-Nonetheless we should take into account that $X_d$ is no longer complete but only {\it semi-complete}.
-Recall that a vector field $Z$ defined on an open set $U$ is said to be semi-complete (in $U$) if for every $p \in U$ there exists a solution $\phi : V \subset \C \rightarrow U$ of $X$, with $\phi (0) =p$, such that whenever a sequence $\{ T_i \} \subset V$ converges to a point $\hat{T}$ in the boundary of $V$ the corresponding sequence $\phi (T_i)$ leaves every compact set in $U$.
-In this sense $V$ is a maximal domain of definition for the solution $\phi$ of $Z$.
-Being only semi-complete, it may happen that $X_d$ ``reaches the infinity in finite time'' and this gives rise to some additional difficulties.
+The existence of this type of singularity implies, in particular, that the generic orbit of the vector field $X$ is of type $\C^{\ast}$ in the sense of \cite{suzuki} and several additional properties follow at once.
+To ensure the existence of this singularity is, however, a subtle question that can be approached as follows.
+First, let $X$ be replaced by its top-degree homogeneous component $X_d$ along with its associated foliation denoted by $\fol$.
+The property of having a dicritical singularity at $\Delta_{\infty}$ is common to $\cald$ and $\fol$ so that it is more convenient to work with homogeneous vector fields.
+Nonetheless, when replacing $X$ by $X_d$, we need to cope with the fact that $X_d$ is no longer complete but only {\it semi-complete}.
+In other words, every solution $\phi : V \subset \C \rightarrow U$ of $X_d$ on $\C^n$ is such that whenever a sequence $\{ T_i \} \subset V$ converges to a point $\hat{T}$ in the boundary of $V$ the corresponding sequence $\phi (T_i)$ leaves every compact set in $\C^n$.
+Being only semi-complete $X_d$ ``may reach the infinity in finite time'' and this gives rise to further difficulties.